averyrop/AIM-Datathon/README.md

 Revised model preprocessing.

+##### Dataframe Combination

-1. Change all columns to uppercase
+ Change all columns to uppercase
-2. Merge all columns.
+ Merge all columns.
-3. Consolidate test and training columns into unified columns, so they're identified as the same variable.
+ Consolidate test and training columns into unified columns, so they're identified as the same variable.

+##### Dealing with null values

-4. Eliminate columns with high ratio of blank responses
-5. Fill columns with low ratios of blank repsonses with most frequent response (as the unanswered columns were categorical)
+ Eliminate columns with high ratio of blank responses Fill columns with low ratios of blank repsonses with most frequent response (as the unanswered columns were categorical)

+##### Recombining test and train

+Recombine columns separated during previous transformation steps

 6. Encode non numerical columns
 7. Scale all columns, now numerical (subtract mean and divide by standard deviation)
 8. Eliminate homogeneous columns (too many of the same answer)

 #### Study-Design

 [Link](https://colab.research.google.com/drive/1U9w9gz5ANz1qX-a6mlZQuvpBReR_zXuk?usp=sharing#scrollTo=2u5ybW9ROhRy)

 The clinical goal of this analysis was prediction of cancer patient survival.
 In the pursuit of this, the nearly 1200 pieces of data surrounding every patient were provided.
 This is too many to explore all of, but an exploration of some of these variables will be performed here to show the design, biases, and implications of this study.
 Only the data with the classes associated are explored, as these are the samples that influence the creation of the model.
+##### Survival proportions(#Survival-proportions)

 #### Figure A ####

 ##### Survival Breakdown #####
 ![Survival image](https://github.com/averyrop/Roswell-Park-s-DBBR-Cancer-Patient-Survival-Prediction-/blob/main/Survival%20pie.png)

 The first variable explored is the patient survival itself.
-As can be seen in the pie chart below, 60% of the patients survived, meaning that if there are no other factors interacting, when exploring other variables, We should see that same 60:40 split when splitting the variable based on survival
+As can be seen in Figure A, 60% of the patients survived, meaning that if there are no other factors interacting, when exploring other variables, We should see that same 60:40 split when splitting the variable based on survival

+##### Race proportions(#Race-proportions)

 #### Figure B ####

 ##### Age Breakdown #####
 ![Age image](https://github.com/averyrop/Roswell-Park-s-DBBR-Cancer-Patient-Survival-Prediction-/blob/main/Age%20hist.png)

-The next variable explored is age.
-The 60:40 split can be seen here between the red and the blue, as the blue bars look basically like the red bars, just about 1.5x times taller.
-This shows that age is not visually noticeable for the most part as indicator of patient survival.
-It also shows that an approximately normal distribution of patient ages were acquired with a mean of about 62.
+Looking at Figure B, we can see the distribution of ages used in the study.
+The ages are normally distributed but upon inspection it appears that there are two separate normal distribtions.
+One at about 60 for the survivors (blue) one at 70 for the dead (red).
+This is indicative of age being useful in predicting the patient status.

+##### Age spread(#Age-spread)

 #### Figure C ####